apache/cordova-docs/www/_posts/TBD-cordova-plugin-camera-8.0.0.md

 For examples on how to use the results, see the [Camera Plugin Documentation](https://github.com/apache/cordova-plugin-camera?tab=readme-ov-file#take-a-picture-and-get-a-fileentry-object-)

-Android will start returning `content://` URIs when selecting images from the user's gallery.
-The webview **must** be using the `WebViewAssetLoader` for these paths to be resolved properly.
-If the `AndroidInsecureFileModeEnabled` preference is enabled, resolving `content://` URIs will not work.

 ### URI Persistence

 For all platforms using `FILE_URI` option, the returned URI is **temporarily access** only.